Ancient High House: History

+Today

-The Ancient High House is now largely a historic house museum with a collection of period room furnishings and displays, including the English Civil War, Edwardian and Victorian eras.
-Three galleries feature changing art, photography and history exhibitions.
-The museum is operated by the Stafford Borough Council and entry is free of charge.
-The Staffordshire Yeomanry Museum is housed in the attic floor, and features uniforms and artefacts of the Staffordshire Yeomanry.
+The Ancient High House was opened as historic house museum in June 1986 with a collection of period room furnishings and displays, including the English Civil War, Edwardian and Victorian eras.
+Three galleries feature changing art, photography and history exhibitions, and the museum is operated by the Stafford Borough Council and entry is free of charge.
+The Staffordshire Yeomanry Museum, founded around 1794, is housed in the attic floor, and features uniforms and artefacts of the Staffordshire Yeomanry.

-The Ancient High House adjoins 'Shaw's House' and the 'Swan', both of which have Elizabethan origins, while close by may be found St Chad's Church and the Collegiate Church of St Mary's, Stafford.
+The Ancient High House adjoins 'Shaw's House', built around 1545, and the 'Swan', with Elizabethan origins, while close by may be found St Chad's Church and the Collegiate Church of St Mary's, Stafford.